soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ### The investigation users page

-By clicking the Users node or Users tab, you go to a view that shows all the users identified as part of the investigation.
+When you click the Users node or Users tab, you go to a view that shows all the users identified as part of the investigation.

 In this scenario, we have identified indicators of compromise and anomalies based on a new inbox rule being created.
 Additional details (evidence) of the investigation are also available through detailed views within this tab.